ChrisTimperley/Wallace.jl/README.md

 For technical documentation and an extensive set of tutorials, aimed at a wide range of different audiences, visit the Wallace website at: [http://www.christimperley.co.uk/Wallace](http://www.christimperley.co.uk/Wallace).

 ## Usage
-To load an example problem in Wallace, simply follow the code below; a list of example problems can be found by calling the `examples()` function.
+To load an example problem in Wallace, follow the code below; a list of example problems can be found by calling the `examples()` function.

 ```julia
 using Wallace